-Obj Objective: To r To make the Southern Tasmanian region nationally and internationally competitive.
-Desired Outcomes: Outcomes to be achieved by: comes to be achieved by: (a) Strategic economic opportunities for Southern Tasmania are supported and (a) Ensuring key industries are appropriately zoned and provided for. (b) Innovative and sustainable tourism is provided for the region. (b) Providing for minor tourism use and development in all appropriate zones. (c) Applying the Major Tourism Zone to major tourist sites. (d) Providing for the assessment of new major tourism developments through alternative assessment processes such as Section 43A applications.
+To make the Southern Tasmanian region nationally and internationally competitive.

+Desired Outcomes: Outcomes to be achieved by: (a) Strategic economic opportunities for Southern Tasmania are supported and protected. (a) Ensuring key industries are appropriately zoned and provided for.(b) Providing for minor tourism use and (b) Innovative and sustainable tourism is provided for the region. development in all appropriate zones. (c) Applying the Major Tourism Zone to maj tourist sites. (d) Providing for the assessment of new maj tourism developments through alternational assessment processes such as Section 43 applications.